 Today, Chris Giarrusso is the Harvey award-nominated artist and writer best known for writing and drawing G-MAN, a series of graphic novels loved by all ages, featuring a young superhero who gains fantastic powers when he wears a magic cape.
-G-MAN, VOLUME 1: LEARNING TO FLY and G-MAN, VOLUME 2: CAPE CRISIS are available now at bookstores.
-Chris is currently hard at work promoting the newest G-MAN book – G-MAN, VOLUME 3: COMING HOME are available now right here, and at bookstores, comic shops, and amazon.com.
+G-MAN VOLUME 1: LEARNING TO FLY, G-MAN VOLUME 2: CAPE CRISIS, and G-MAN VOLUME 3: COMING HOME are available now right here, and at bookstores, comic shops, and amazon.com.

 In 1999, Chris Giarrusso created the world-famous MINI MARVELS for Marvel Comics, writing and drawing dozens of comic strips and short stories which have been published in countless Marvel comics and collected editions.
 Chris even contributed a brand new character to the Marvel Universe, fantastic fan-favorite “Elephant Steve.”
 He also illustrated the covers and comic inserts for all four volumes of the 2010 Scholastic series THE AMAZING ADVENTURES OF NATE BANKS.

 Chris currently lives and writes and draws in Queens, New York.
 Check out more of his art and animation at his official website, chrisgcomics.com.

 FAQ (Frequently Asked Questions)

 Q: How can I buy your G-MAN graphic novels?

-A: You can purchase signed copies of G-MAN Volume 1 and Volume 2 right here at the chrisgcomics.com store!
+A: You can purchase signed copies of G-MAN Volume 1, 2, and 3 right here at the chrisgcomics.com store!
 The G-MAN graphic novels are also available at most bookstores and comic book shops.
 Please ask the bookstore managers for help finding or ordering them for you.
 G-MAN graphic novels can also be ordered on the internet through Amazon, Barnes & Noble, and other online retailers.

 Q: Will there be a G-MAN VOLUME 4?